GoogleCloudPlatform/magic-modules/docs/content/develop/test.md

 ## Add an update test

-In this section, you will create an update test, which will make sure that updatable fields can be properly updated.
-Updatable fields are fields that can be updated without recreating the entire resource, ie. they are not marked `immutable`.
-In most cases, only a single update test is needed to test all fields at once.
+An update test is a test that creates the target resource and then makes updates to fields that are updatable.
+Updatable fields are fields that can be updated without recreating the entire resource; that is, they are not marked `immutable` in MMv1 or `ForceNew` in handwritten code.

 > **Note:** All updatable fields must be covered by at least one update test.
+In most cases, only a single update test is needed to test all fields at once.

 {{< tabs "update" >}}
 {{< tab "MMv1" >}}